Current Affairs

 What is Race?

 Scientists can tell where your ancestors are from by examining your genes.
 (There’s a $400 test available to those interested.)
 Some of the consequences can be positive, medications can be tailored to racial background.
 Some can be negative, you can imagine discrimination of all types based on this knowledge.
 Others may be just plain confusing.
-If you’ve always thought you were black and your test results come back as Asian and American Indian and NO black genes … then what are you?
-Are you still black?

 Sentenced to be Raped

 This Pakistani woman was “punished” for an alleged affair that her brother had.
 Because he supposedly had an affair, she was sentenced to be gang raped by the woman’s brothers.
 After the sentence was completed, and she walked home naked in front of the whole town, she was expected to commit suicide.
-Instead she charged the men with rape, won a settlement and built two schools.
-She still depends on round the clock police protection to keep her rapists’ families from killing her in revenge.
+Instead she charged

-Sentenced to Be Raped
+Sentenced to be Raped Read More »

 Bidding for Work

 I believe some day soon most of us will be paid by the job, the work we actually accomplish, rather than having a fixed salary.
 A new tool called eShift is bringing us one step closer.
 Hospitals needing nurses post the available shifts on the web with the maximum hourly amount they will pay.
-Nurses then bid on the shifts and the nurse that bids the lowest hourly amount gets the shift.
-Pretty cool as long as work is abundant.
-Work as little or as much as you need.
+Nurses

 Our Weather is Changing

 For those of you that have been speculating for some time that the weather has been changing over your lifetime, you are right.
 Attributed by some to global warming, the number of hurricanes, thunderstorms and tornados has been increasing.
-One statistic that caught my eye: “Iowa has already experienced a record high of 110 tornadoes this year, when its 30-year average is just 45.”
+One statistic that caught my eye: “Iowa has already experienced a record high of 110 tornadoes

 College Drinking

 Here’s an essay by Middlebury’s College last president about the things he would have liked to say as president, What Your College President Didn’t Tell You.
+One point that struck home to me was the drinking age.
+Having a drinking age of 21 does not make any sense and it does not solve any problems.

 Courage

 Here’s a great essay from U.S. Senator John McCain on courage.
 He defines courage as more than just doing something you are afraid of.
 It’s doing something right in the face of fear.
-“Courage is that rare moment of unity between conscience, fear, and action, when something deep within us strikes the flint of love, of honor, of duty, to make the spark that fires our resolve.”
+“Courage is that rare moment of unity between conscience, fear, and action, when something deep within us strikes the flint of love,